morse-simulator/morse/doc/morse/dev/services.rst

   Asynchronous services can normally only exist inside components (*i.e.*, they must be declared within a class inheriting from :py:class:`morse.core.abstractobject.AbstractObject`).
-  The section `Manually registering services`_ explains how to overcome this constraint.
+  The section :ref:`manually-registring-services` explains how to overcome this constraint.

 Interruption policy for asynchronous services
 ---------------------------------------------

-As of ``morse-0.6``, only one asynchronous service may run at a given time.
+As of ``morse-1.0``, only one asynchronous service may run at a given time.

 You can define the behaviour of the simulator when a second request is received either at the middleware level (*global policy*) or at the individual service